enijar/use-model-validation/README.md

 # Use Model

-Create, update, and validate a model with data from a form.
+Store data in a model and validate that data anywhere

 ### Example Usage